spartonia/BlockchainDeveloperM1/README.md

 # Blockchain Data

 Blockchain has the potential to change the way that the world approaches data.
-Develop Blockchain skills by understanding the data model behind Blockchain by developing your own simplified private blockchain.
+This project aims to provide a simple blockchain API based on **ExpressJS**.

 ## Getting Started